dy/spect/README.md

 ### `$(selector|element, fn)`

 Register selector observer or direct element handler `fn`.
-Returned from `fn` function is invoked when the selector is disabled.
+Returned from `fn` function is invoked when the aspect is destroyed.

 #### Signature